-Wind River is a global leader in delivering software for the intelligent edge.
-Its comprehensive portfolio is supported by world-class professional services and support and a broad partner ecosystem.
-Wind River is accelerating digital transformation of critical infrastructure systems that demand the highest levels of safety, security, and reliability.
+Wind River is a global leader of software for the intelligent edge.
+Its technology has been powering the safest, most secure devices since 1981 and is in billions of products.
+Wind River is accelerating the digital transformation of mission-critical intelligent systems that demand the highest levels of security, safety, and reliability.